Modern Slavery Statement

 We are a provider of educational and training services.
 We are a part of the Kaplan group of companies and our ultimate parent company is Graham Holdings Company which has its head office in the USA.
 Kaplan’s UK operations have an annual turnover in excess of the statutory threshold.

 Our UK business

 Our UK business is organised into the following four main business units:

 - Kaplan UK Professional offers courses in a number of locations throughout the UK and provides professional on-site and bespoke training and assessments for many of the UK’s largest businesses.
 Programs include accountancy, vocational qualifications, and graduate degrees.

 - Kaplan International Pathways works in partnership with leading UK universities to provide international students with tailored university preparation courses designed for students who wish to study for a bachelor’s or master’s degree in the UK from all over the world.

-- Kaplan International English offers a wide range of English language courses for students who wish to study English abroad in an English language School.
+- Kaplan Languages Group offers a wide range of English, German and French language courses for students who wish to study abroad at one of its language Schools.

 Our supply chain includes student recruitment agents, IT suppliers, sub-contractors and consultants for education services and homestay and residence companies.

 We internally review our supply chain to evaluate risks and review aspects of the supply chain including but not limited to safety, human trafficking, child labour and other legal requirements in order to ensure compliance with our Supply Chain Policy.